-Advantages of the Panasonic Lumix DC-G9:
+Arguments in favor of the Panasonic Lumix DC-G9:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.83x vs 0.75x).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.